-- 5.10.1 Shafts shall remain operative under environmental conditions in compliance with requirement in 2.3.1, be resistant to vibration loads considering Section 9, be oil- and water- resistant. - 5.10.2 In addition to the documentation specified in Section 3 of Part I "Classification" the following shall be submitted a guideline document on manufacturing technology indicating the composition of the reinforcement material and the binder, the structure of the reinforcement by layers, the packing density (surface density), the number of layers of the reinforcement material, as well as the requirements for manufacturing quality control, including the norms of permissible defects, as well as technological instructions for eliminating unacceptable defects;
+- 5.10.1 Requirements for polymer composite materials for manufacturing of the shafting parts are given in 6.12 of Part XIII "Materials". - 5.10.2 In addition to the documentation specified in Section 3 of Part I "Classification" the following shall be submitted a guideline document on manufacturing technology indicating the composition of the reinforcement material and the binder, the structure of the reinforcement by layers, the packing density (surface density), the number of layers of the reinforcement material, as well as the requirements for manufacturing quality control, including the norms of permissible defects, as well as technological instructions for eliminating unacceptable defects;

-drawings of joining parts of fiber-polymer plastic with metal elements.
+drawings of joining parts of fiber-polymer plastic with metal elements as well as strength calculations considering 5.10.3.

-5.10.3 Strength calculations shall take into account shaft loads, considering Chapter 5.2, and check the conditions of strength, stiffness and stability of the links.
+- 5.10.3 Strength calculations shall take into account shaft loads, considering Chapter 5.2, and check the conditions of strength, stiffness and stability of the links.
 The norms of hazardous and permissible stresses and strains shall be determined, it has been demonstrated that the strength of the joints of parts made of polymer composite material with metal elements is not lower than the strength of the parts to be joined.
-The accuracy of the calculations, the design scheme and the applied methodology shall be agreed with the Register.
+The accuracy of the calculations, the design scheme and the applied methodology shall be agreed with the Register. - 5.10.4 Manufacturer's documents of parts of shaftings shall specify: